DOFLinx/docs/docs/README.md

     from the front end menu system when a game / table is selected
 - Local on screen and log file for debug, or monitor the debugging from a different machine via a TCP link
-- Push focus back to MAME, Pinball FX, Pinball FX3 or Pinball FX2 to avoid the emulator not being in focus at start
+- Push focus back to MAME, Pinball FX, Pinball FX Classic (FX3) or Pinball FX2 to avoid the emulator not being in focus at start
 - Setup any number of colours using a name and RGB FFFFFF format
 - Link a button press to turning on an output device